The First Year After My Microdiscectomy

 If you haven’t seen them, here are two videos I made in which I explain how I feel during the first day and third day after surgery:

-I still had pain, but this time I had all this surgery recovery pain in addition to my sciatica pain.
+I still had pain, but this time I had all this microdiscectomy recovery pain in addition to my sciatica pain.
 I had a lot of anxiety-ridden panics and thought that the surgery hadn’t worked.

 - I woke up from surgery laying flat on my back with my legs extended.
 I was still able to do that when I wasn’t on pain pills a few days later!
 I hadn’t been able to lay flat for over two years!

 - The first post surgery SNEEZE… I started panicking.
 I had a surgery wound in addition to lingering pain… Oh no it was gonna hurt…I braced myself… and ….ACHOO.
 I reflexively winced since every sneeze during the past 2 years was absolute hell.
 BUT THERE WAS NO SHOOTING SCIATIC PAIN!!!!
 That enough made me fell, well, jubilant.
+Even that meant, to me, that my microdiscectomy was a success!

 After my two week checkup, my surgeon told me that a lot of the pain was from post surgery scar tissue.
 The nerve also had been pinched for a long time and needed to heal.
 He told me to BE PATIENT.

 I HATE BEING PATIENT.
+The microdiscectomy recovery time frame lasts months.

 At the end of the first month I took a long haul flight back to France, where I normally live.